Kentucky Colonels: Overview and background

-They proved to be even better in 1971, with the signing of Artis Gilmore.
+They proved to be even better in 1971, with the signing of Artis Gilmore with a ten-year deal of $1.5 million that saw him receive $150,000 a year for ten years with a $50,000 bonus and a Dolgoff Plan that would pay him $40,000 a year for 20 years starting in 1981.
 Gilmore's signing would help make the Colonels a legitimate powerhouse for years to come.
 The Colonels won 68 games in his rookie campaign under coach Joe Mullaney; their record turned out to be best in the league's entire history.
 Yet, in the playoffs, they were upset by the New York Nets in the first round.
-Kentucky recovered and made another championship run during the 1972–73 playoffs, but lost a physical series to the Indiana Pacers in 7 games, 4 games to 3.
+Kentucky recovered and made another championship run during the 1972–73 playoffs and faced the Indiana Pacers in the third rendition of the "I-65 Series".
+In a physical series that went the maximum seven games, the Pacers defeated the Colonels in Kentucky to win the championship.

-After the season, the franchise was nearly moved out-of-state to Cincinnati, but was purchased by John Y. Brown, Jr., a future Kentucky governor who owned Kentucky Fried Chicken for years.
+After the season, the franchise was nearly moved out-of-state to Cincinnati when a group headed by Bill DeWitt bought it.
+However, spurred by his family (most notably John Y. Brown III), Brown Jr., who owned Kentucky Fried Chicken for years, swooped in to buy the team and have it stay in Kentucky.
+He also stated that his wife Ellie was distinctly a co-owner with him.
+In fact, several women would be hired to serve on the board for the team, which helped significantly with tickets.
 Brown helped increase interest in the team, and looked to improve its on-court performance by hiring popular ABA coach Babe McCarthy.
 But after they were swept in the second round of the playoffs by the Nets, Brown gave McCarthy his walking papers.

 For the 1974–75 season, Brown hired Hubie Brown (no relation), a former NBA assistant coach, to give them that championship.
-Unlike the past year, the Colonels would not be denied.
+Unlike the previous year, the Colonels would not be denied.
 After a torrid finish to the regular season, which saw them win 23 of 26 games, they ripped through the playoffs, and beat their nemesis, the Indiana Pacers, in a dominant 4 games to 1 victory to win the 1975 ABA championship.
 Gilmore scored 28 points and grabbed an amazing 31 rebounds in the final game.
-That same season the Golden State Warriors won the NBA Title.
-Colonels owner, John Y. Brown, offered the NBA Champs a million dollars to play a one-game world championship.
+That same season the Golden State Warriors won the NBA championship.
+Brown Jr. offered the NBA champs a million dollars to play a one-game world championship.
 The Warriors and the NBA refused.